Achievable logoAchievable logo

 Forms

-A large part of making proper disclosures is the use of forms.
-The administrator can create, change, or remove forms to ensure registered persons are complying with the USA.
-While the law requires financial professionals to disclose certain pieces of information, forms offered by the administrator facilitate the disclosure of that information.
-These are the primary forms to be aware of for the exam:
+Forms are a major tool for making required disclosures.
+The administrator can create, change, or remove forms to help ensure registered persons comply with the USA.
+While the law requires certain disclosures, administrator-provided forms standardize how that information is submitted.
+These are the primary forms to know for the exam:

 Form Use